 So you decided to workout more

-Now that there are plans for gyms and fitness centres to reopen, some of you may be rejoicing.
-However, many of you may be wondering if you should cancel that gym membership and workout at home from now on.
+At some point in the not too distant future there will be plans for gyms and fitness centres to reopen, and no doubt, some of you will be rejoicing.
+However, many of you may be wondering if you should cancel that gym membership for good and continue to workout at home from now on.

 There are valid arguments for both sides.
-In this post, we’re looking at whether you should workout at home or in the gym
+In this post, I’m digging deep into whether you should workout at home or in the gym

 Should you workout at home or at the gym?